-An F1/J1 student planning to travel outside the U.S. whose I-20 has not been endorsed for travel within the past 12 months must submit his or her original I-20/DS-2019 to OISS for travel endorsement along with the Student Request for Request for Travel Signature Form.
+An F1/J1 student planning to travel outside the U.S. whose I-20 has not been endorsed for travel within the past 12 months must submit his or her original I-20/DS-2019 to OISS for travel endorsement along with the Student Request for Travel Signature Form.
 If your F2/J2 dependents are traveling with you, you should also submit their original I-20s/DS-2019s.
 The travel endorsement indicates that OISS certifies you are maintaining legal status upon traveling and you are expected to come back to continue studies or research.

 * Please submit your travel request at least one week before your travel date as OISS staff will have to review your school and immigration records.

 Always check with OISS before you travel to make sure your visa status is currently valid and will remain so until you return through the port of entry.

 ELI Students: You will need to fill out a Leave Request Form for ELI before submitting your Travel Request to OISS.
 This form is due on Wednesday of week 5 every session.
 Students who do not submit this form on-time are not guaranteed permission to travel. http://sites.udel.edu/csp/important/vac-travel/travelform/

 If you have any questions or concerns regarding travel and reentry in to the U.S., please contact the OISS for more information.